openstack-archive/kolla-kubernetes/doc/source/development-environment.rst

 .. end

-Once that pod has started and your terminal has connected to it, you can then test the Kubenetes DNS service (and by extension the CNI SDN layer) by running:
+Once that pod has started and your terminal has connected to it, you can then test the Kubernetes DNS service (and by extension the CNI SDN layer) by running:

 .. path .
 .. code-block:: console